digitsmith888/xous-book/src/ch00-00-introduction.md

 ## Getting Help on Devices

 This book focuses on the Xous kernel.

-For device-specific questions (e.g., how to update or factory reset a Precusor), please [visit our wiki](https://github.com/betrusted-io/betrusted-wiki/wiki).
+- Precursor users please [visit our wiki](https://github.com/betrusted-io/betrusted-wiki/wiki).
 You can also [join our Matrix community](https://matrix.to/#/#precursor.dev:matrix.org) and chat with our community members for help.
+- Baochip users please [join our discord](https://discord.gg/c7YKtTWx) and also see [Getting started with Baochip Targets](https://github.com/betrusted-io/xous-core/blob/main/README-baochip.md).
+There is also a `vscode` extension named `baochip`.

 ----------------